News

 The GENIUS battery is essential to a smart control platform that aligns different industrial users, energy sources, and storage systems to prevent energy peaks.
 The lithium iron phosphate battery contains no cobalt or nickel and acts as energy storage and a control tool.
 It can coordinate and optimize complex data, allowing it to advise on and anticipate the energy needs of the more than forty faculty and business buildings on the TU/e campus, on which approximately fifteen thousand people depend daily.
 The energy hub is connected to the public energy grid, allowing energy to be fed back into the grid or shared with users in the local area.

-Spreading the morning and evening rush hour
+Spreading the rush hour

 This battery pack ensures that TU/e no longer causes any exceedances on the contracted capacity and balances the energy consumption better.
 Simply put, the congestion problem on the energy grid is solved by spreading the morning and evening rush hours.
 This offers room for further sustainability and expansion of the campus within the current contracted capacity.
 Think, for example, of heat pumps in combination with Heat and Cold Storage and the arrival of a new clean room.